solomonkamanga/100-days-of-code/log.md

 **Today's Progress:** Did 5 topics in the HTML Common Elements lesson on [Codecademy](http://www.codecademy.com).

 **Thoughts:** I really thought I would be finished with the HTML course by now but maybe this steady progress I'm making is for the best.
 The lessons will probably sink in more and I can be more effective in execution of HTML programming.
-And I think doing a refresher course on HTML is really going to help me when I start learning BootStrap in earnest.
+And I think doing a refresher course on HTML is really going to help me when I start learning Bootstrap in earnest.

 **Link to work:** [Day 3 - Codecademy](https://twitter.com/Changamire_Musa/status/906819658317225984)